stashed/docs/docs/guides/advanced-use-case/cross_cluster_backup.md

 deployment.apps/stash-recovered created
 ```

-### Prepare Backend
+### Prepare Backend Info

-We are going to restore our backed-up data from a GCS bucket.
-We have to create a Secret with the necessary credentials and a Repository CRD to use our backend.

-If you want to use a different backend, please read the respective backend configuration doc from [here](/docs/guides/backends/overview.md).

-> For GCS backend, if the bucket does not exist, Stash needs `Storage Object Admin` role permissions to create the bucket.
-For more details, please check the following [guide](/docs/guides/backends/gcs.md).
+We have to re-create the Repository CR and the respective Secret that we have used in the `prod` cluster.

 **Create Secret:**